Years 3-5 - ʿĀlimiyyah

 Instructor: Shaykh Uwais Namazi

 Course Description: This module will strike a balance between theory and practice, between translation theory and implementation.
-It will also focus on tarākib/I’rāb (Grammar analysis) and asālīb (literary genres of writing), with a view to explore translation options and solutions to potential and common problems.
+It will also focus on tarākīb/iʿrāb (grammar analysis) and asālīb (literary genres of writing), with a view to explore translation options and solutions to potential and common problems.
+In addition to submitting translations throughout the year, students will undertake a 5,000-10,000 word translation project, in which they will present a translation along with an introduction spelling out their methodology and addressing some of the obstacles and challenges they faced therein.

 Course Description: TBA